Harald-U/docker-101/workshop/lab6.md

 docker-compose down
 ```

 This will stop and remove the containers **and** remove the network, too.
+Of course, the volume isn't removed!

 To see the logs of your containers, enter: